tpbabdul/TundeP/Project MERN 3.md

 up until when i tried to update the index.js to reflect the use of .env so that Node.js can connect to the database.

-I started getting various error messages as the server failed to start many times so I kept going back to the script to check for errors
+I started getting various error messages as the server failed to start many times so I kept going back to the script to check for errors (I checked on slack and realised i wasn't the only one experiening this so it seems its a common issue where the "copy and paste" instructions for some reason doesn't go according to plan.
+It took me several attempts before I finally was able to proceed).

 ![image](https://github.com/tpbabdul/TundeP/assets/135444991/06e6d475-11c3-4dd5-a365-006f8ff396fb)